 You must claim reimbursement within 6 months from the date of paying the costs.
-You can submit the claim to Kela or send it by post.
+You can submit the claim to Kela or mail it to Kela, PL 10, 00056 KELA.
 Reimbursement for travel expenses can also be claimed online if you have Finnish online banking codes or a mobile ID.

 In addition to the claim you should submit a copy of the European Health Insurance Card granted by your home country.
 If you live in another Nordic country and you are covered for health insurance there, you can submit a copy of the European Health Insurance Card, your passport or another ID.
-If you live in Great Britain or Northern Ireland and you are covered for health insurance there, you can submit a copy of the European Health Insurance Card or your passport.
+If you live in Great Britain or in Northern Ireland and you are covered for health insurance there, you can submit a copy of the European Health Insurance Card, “Citizens Rights” –card or GHIC-card.
 If you are resident and covered for health insurance in Australia, you should submit a copy of your passport.

 Information on healthcare services in Finland

 The website Choosehealthcare.fi provides information about healthcare services in Finland.
 The information is intended as help for you if you need treatment for an acute illness while travelling in Finland.
 The information is also useful if you wish to seek treatment in Finland.